-If the COVID-19 pandemic has shown us anything, it’s that good hygiene is critical in keeping harmful germs and illnesses at bay, especially when travelling.
+If we've learned anything in the last few years, it’s that good hygiene is critical in keeping harmful germs and illnesses at bay, especially when travelling.
 No one can avoid being sick completely, but there are ways that you can keep your body healthy and lower your chances of becoming sick while on the move.
 To start with, make sure you practice the basics:

 - Wash your hands regularly with soap and warm water, or use hand sanitiser with an alcohol content of at least 70%;